 people barely know one exists . . .

 . . .
 The great leader speaks little,

 “We did it ourselves.”

 One can easily substitute the term facilitator for leader or include the adjective “facilitative” in front of the term, as in “facilitative leader.”
 Modern, facilitative leaders create an environment that is conducive to productivity, where all of the meeting participants feel that they have a personal responsibility to contribute and own the outputs, the deliverables.
 Clear learnings that we can import from Dr Dyer’s treatment of the 17th verse also include:

 - Facilitators create an environment that helps everyone act responsibly.

-- Effective facilitators are able to make themselves visible when the group reaches high performance mode.
+- Effective facilitators are able to make themselves invisible when the group reaches high performance mode.
 Although most groups do not reach this level, when they do, the facilitator becomes a scribe.

 - When it is time for accolades, facilitators dissolve in the background, wanting the participants to feel that the accomplishments derive from their own talents.